That's What I Think

-"That's What I Think" is a song by American singer and songwriter Cyndi Lauper, released in November 1993 as the second single from her fourth album, Hat Full of Stars (1993).
-Produced by Lauper and Junior Vasquez, the song peaked in the top 40 in a couple of countries and was a dance hit in the United States.
+"That's What I Think" is a song by American singer and songwriter Cyndi Lauper, released in November 1993 by Epic Records as the second single from her fourth album, Hat Full of Stars (1993).
+Written by Lauper with Rob Hyman, Allee Willis and Eric Bazilian, the song was also produced by her with Junior Vasquez.
+It peaked in the top 40 in a couple of countries and was a dance hit in the United States.
 Its popular remixes caused the track to climb on the dance charts.
 It appeared on the album Twelve Deadly Cyns...and Then Some in its album edit format.
-Upon the release, Lauper performed it at the American Music Awards, The Late Show with David Letterman, The Arsenio Hall Show, and The Tonight Show.
+The accompanying music video was directed by Lauper, featuring different fans explaining what music meant to them.
+Upon the release, Lauper performed the song at the American Music Awards, The Late Show with David Letterman, The Arsenio Hall Show, and The Tonight Show.

 Tommy Page covered the song on his 1996 album Loving You.